There are four methods you can use to identify the subject in the image.

 3. Process of Elimination - Although this method can be complex, it is effective and works with all methods.
 In the caption below, the reader knows that Gen. Bear Lipton is the one presenting, while the Master Sgt is the recipient.

 Gen. Bear Lipton presents Master Sgt.
 Snapshot Jones with…

-- From left - This method is not commonly used, but it works well with groups.
+4. From Left - This method is not commonly used, but it works well with groups.
 When using this method, IT IS NOT left to right, instead, it is simply “from left.”

-Correct: From left, U.S. Army Staff Sgt.
-Johnny Blue, Cpl.
+U.S. Army Staff Sgt.
+Johnny Blue, left, and Cpl.
 Jane Doe…